Dance

 Objectives

-The main educational objectives of the programme are the following:
+The general objectives of the program are to:

-- To provide students with a high level practical, theoretical and artistic education in the field of dance
+- Provide students with training in practical, theoretical and artistic education in the field of dance;

-- To provide students with the knowledge and skills with which to conduct in-depth inquiries and research in fields of dance, relating dance to social, cultural and political events, past and current
+- Provide students with the knowledge and skills with which to conduct in-depth inquiries and research in fields of dance, relating dance to social, cultural and political events, past and current;

-- To prepare students for a realistic career prospect in dance performance (contemporary dance based), dance composition/choreography, dance theory and research, dance history (including a cultural approach to dance), movement analysis, dance education, and ensemble directing
+- Prepare students for realistic career prospects in dance performance (contemporary dance based), dance composition/choreography, dance theory and research, dance history (including a cultural approach to dance), dance education, and ensemble directing;

-- To prepare students for postgraduate study in various areas of dance.
+- Prepare students for postgraduate study in various areas of dance.

 Access to Further Studies